P. L. Thenappan

-PL.
-Thenappan is an Indian film producer and actor who works predominantly in the Tamil film industry.
+P. L. Thenappan is an Indian film producer and actor who works predominantly in the Tamil film industry.

+Career

 He owns the production company Shree Rajalakshmi Films (P) Ltd. He debuted as a producer with the Tamil film Kaathala Kaathala (1998).
-He is a producer known for making big budget films. and at the same time producing small budget films as well.
+He is a producer known for making big budget films and at the same time producing small budget films as well.